imarc/handbook/strategy.markdown

 1. Define project objectives
 1. Conduct discovery and report findings
-1. Explore needed content and tools
+1. Define content and tools
-1. Create the blueprint

 Strategy begins with an internal handoff meeting between the proposal author and strategy team.